The splendiferous sun sank into the shadowy waters on this balmy OZ winter’s evening with a sensational splash of colour.

 a massive jetty;

 My shutter finger itched wildly so I let it have its way.

 It wasn’t every day I got to photograph a sunset like this behind a jetty like that with people like those under perfectly placed photogenic street lamps!
 AND all against the swirling waters of Australia’s highest tide!

-With a range of up to 12 metres (39 feet), the tidal phenomenon is best viewed against the backdrop of Derby Jetty – and its street lamps – while crocodiles and sharks lurk in the muddied waters below.
+With a range of up to 12 metres (39 feet), the tidal phenomenon is best viewed against the backdrop of the LOOONG jetty – and its street lamps – while crocodiles and sharks lurk in the muddied waters below.